 ERCP takes place at a hospital, surgery center or clinic.
 Beforehand, you’ll be asked to fast for about 8 hours and to avoid smoking and taking certain medications.
 Once at the hospital, your throat will be numbed with a local anesthetic and you may also have a sedative through a needle in your arm (IV or intravenous).
 Then a flexible tube (endoscope) is inserted through your esophagus to your stomach, duodenum and bile/pancreatic duct.
 The tube has a tiny camera that transmits pictures to a monitor.

-Your doctor will pump air into your stomach and small intestine through the endoscope, which helps provide better pictures.
+Your doctor will place air or CO2 into your stomach and small intestine through the endoscope, which helps provide better pictures.
 A thin tube (catheter) will be placed through the endoscope to inject dye to make the ducts more visible on X-rays.
 Tools inserted through the endoscope can be used to remove cells for testing, open blockages, remove or break up stones, remove tumors or insert stents.